kaelri/satisfactory-calculator/readme.md

 ## Usage

 1. Clone the repository and do `npm install`.
-2. In the “factories” directory, create a YAML file with the outputs you want to achieve.
+2. In the “requests” directory, create a YAML file with the outputs you want to achieve.
 (See below for an example.)
 3. Run the `build` script, passing the base name of your YAML file.

 ## Plans